What grades are offered by Hoosier Academy at Indianapolis?

 While working with their Learning Coach, we expect that students will spend no more than 20 to 25 percent of that time on the computer in the early grades.
 Older students may spend more time online in certain subjects, but the majority of their time working with the Learning Coach will also be offline.
 In the Learning Center, the computer is primarily a tool for the teacher to facilitate lessons with the whole class or small groups.

 We believe in a balanced approach toward education.
 Computers help us provide you and the Hoosier Academy staff with effective assessment, planning, and time-management tools.
 Computers also act as powerful teaching tools that can motivate, stimulate, and inform children about the world around them.
 Computers do not, however, replace a solid education.
 Rather, they help facilitate one.
 That's why we use a unique multimedia approach that also includes a great deal of traditional books, workbooks, and instructional materials.
-At the high-school level, students will spend less than half of their instructional time each week online.
-They, too, will be involved in hands-on science experiments, reading novels, and completing math problems that are done without the computer.

 Do you provide curriculum for special needs children?